 A Deeper Look Into Banner Ads

-Ads there’s a lot to consider.
+There’s a lot to consider.
 Specifically the content of the ad.
 Is the ad strictly words on a solid color background or is there more to it?
 Some ads contain people, products they’re trying to sell and even obscure images of nature.
-However, does certain ad content enhance combined with position gain more attention?
-We used NeuroVision to further explore this.
+However, does certain ad content combined with position gain more attention?
+We used Predict to further explore this.

 Both the Top and Right used words to convey their messages.
 Despite similar methods Top performed better with 47.33% seen which is nearly 15% higher than Right 33.94%.